NguyenLTVinh/NguyenLTVinh/README.md

 - 💭 Interested in a variety of topics, especially Computer Vision, IoT, Embedded Systems

 ### Working on: 🔧
-- 🏅 Creating a software to augment sport videos with information such as skater's information, program components, scoring, etc. using pose estimation and facial recognition.
+- 🏅 Creating a software to augment sport videos with information such as athlete's information, program components, scoring, etc. using pose estimation and facial recognition.
 - 🔑 Building an eKYC system with facial recognition and verification with measures to prevent spoofing attacks.
 - 🧑‍🔬️ Working on my Master's thesis.
 - ⛸️ Working on the Flip, Lutz, and Axel jumps in figure skating.